30th Busan International Film Festival: Overview

-Although 'The New Currents' section will be merged into the newly created Competition and Vision sections, the festival retained the New Currents Award, recognizing a debut feature by a first-time filmmaker chosen from entries in the Competition and Vision categories.
+Although 'The New Currents' section was merged into the newly created Competition and Vision sections, the festival retained the New Currents Award, recognizing a debut feature by a first-time filmmaker chosen from entries in the Competition and Vision categories.
 A dedicated jury oversaw the selection for this award.
 In addition, the festival overhauled its opening and closing ceremonies: the closing event now highlights the awards for the competition section, followed by a screening of the Best Film winner in place of a separate closing title.
-This year’s ceremonies will be helmed by the South Korean director Min Kyu-dong.
+This year's ceremonies will be helmed by the South Korean director Min Kyu-dong.